 1. There are no blackout dates for travel

-When I used to travel coast-to-coast frequently, I used the American Airlines Citi AAdvantage Platinum card.
+When I used to travel coast-to-coast frequently, I used the American Airlines Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.
 I loathed the restrictions and blackout dates.
 Planning a simple trip from L.A. to NYC became a juggling act of aligning the dates and times with meetings.
 Not fun.

 I appreciate that I never have to experience this with Chase Sapphire Reserve.
 As long as there’s a seat on the flight, I can book it.